-China tells U.S. to stop taking them ‘to the brink of a new Cold War’
+Chinese foreign minister warns U.S. against taking the countries ‘to the brink of a new Cold War’

 The Global Times, a newspaper affiliated with the Communist Party, reported Sunday that China was “considering punitive countermeasures” against some American politicians leading the efforts to hold it accountable for the virus.

-These included Eric Schmitt, the Missouri attorney general who filed a lawsuit against China seeking compensation for the coronavirus pandemic, and congressmen including Josh Hawley and Tom Cotton, the paper reported, citing anonymous “sources close to the matter.”
+These included Eric Schmitt, the Missouri attorney general who filed a lawsuit against China seeking compensation for the pandemic, and lawmakers including Sens.
+Josh Hawley (R-Mo.) and Tom Cotton (R-Ark.), the paper reported, citing anonymous “sources close to the matter.”

-At least four representatives and two entities would be sanctioned by China, reported the paper, which often reflects the foreign policy thinking of the party.
+At least four individuals and two entities would be sanctioned by China, according to the paper, which often reflects the foreign policy thinking of the party.